ai-lab-science/Franka-ROS-TRAIN/README.md

 ...
 ````

-and connect the [tracking object](../tree/master/files/cad) to the robot's flange.
+and connect the [tracking object](../../tree/master/files/cad) to the robot's flange.
+Make sure that you defined the tracking object as `RigidBody1` object in the Optitrack system.
 Now you can start the calibration by sourcing the environment and starting the `calibration.launch` file.

 ````bash
 cd ~/catkin_ws